 - Personal references attesting to the person’s rehabilitation without exception.

 For many professions in Arizona, the Arizona Revised Statutes require individuals to have an active fingerprint clearance card before getting their license or being hired.

 To do this, an individual must complete a state and federal criminal history report.
 The Arizona Department of Public Safety will then compare the record with a list of criminal offenses.
 These offenses would prevent an applicant from receiving a fingerprint clearance card.
 So long as the Fingerprint Card Criminal History record does not contain any of the offenses listed below, the division will issue the person a fingerprint clearance card.

 What Criminal History Matters in Getting a Good-Cause Exception?

-The board finds it essential that nothing is pending out there.
-Another thing that we’ve seen clients need to remember sometimes is fees or fines.
-You need to make sure that those are paid and that you have official documentation stating that all of those have been taken care of.
-So, that’s the documents you need for any type of criminal offense.
 Also, with state agencies, if there are any findings of a substantiated claim of child abuse, adult abuse, or elder abuse, you would need to supply the investigative report from those agencies.
-Now, taking criminal history in general, just because you have a criminal history doesn’t mean that you won’t be granted a good cause exception.
+Taking criminal history in general, just because you have a criminal record doesn’t mean you won’t be granted a good cause exception.

 Criminal History on the Precluded Offense List